hai-vr/XYVR/README.md

 #### Where is my data stored?

-All data is stored locally on your computer.
+XYVR stores all data on your computer.

 - **This application does not store your email and password.**
 - We store a cookie file and session tokens upon login, if requested.